 The different uniform combinations are a mistake waiting to happen.

-And it happened this week (click on the photo for an ESPN story).
-Junior Lake, at left, wore the wrong road jersey to start the day (the correct jersey is shown at right).
+And it happened this week (ESPN story).
+Junior Lake, at left, wore the wrong road jersey to start the day.

 Was it Lake's fault?
 Did he pack incorrectly for the trip?
 Of course not.
 His job is to focus on baseball.
 The team has a support staff who is supposed to take care of this — a system.